SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: Experimental Evaluation

 \section{Experimental Evaluation}

-With \name~dataset, we have enabled more 3D applications for sign language communities, especially 3D SL motion production.
-We now showcase the effectiveness and contribution of \name~on the benchmark and application introduced in~\cref{sec:method}.
-Note that, these are also thee first benchmark results for 3D holistic SL motion production yielding mesh representations.
+We now showcase the effectiveness of our contributions individually, namely, the 3D reconstruction and annotation pipeline as well as the 3D sign language production.
+Note that, with \name~we present the first benchmark results for 3D holistic SL motion production yielding mesh representations.